finom/tailwind-to-object/README.md

 </a>
 </p>

-Fast and simple one-file zero-dependency library of one function that converts Tailwind classes with default configuration to CSS style objects.
+Fast and simple one-file zero-dependency library of one single-argument function that converts Tailwind classes with default configuration to CSS style objects.
 Perfect for email libraries based on React.
 Can be used on front-end, back-end and your microwave if it runs JavaScript.

 ```sh
 npm i tailwind-to-object